Kintyre/jmespath/.splunkbase/Details.md

 Splunk users can download and install the app from [SplunkBase](https://splunkbase.splunk.com/app/3237/).
 Developers can access the full source code on [GitHub](https://github.com/Kintyre/jmespath).

+Checkout the collection of [jmespath example searches](https://github.com/Kintyre/jmespath/wiki/jmsepath-search-examples) in the docs.

 ## Syntax

     jmespath (jmespath-string) [field=(field)] [outfield=(field)] [default=(string)]